Ruben-Lohberg/RubenOS/README.md

 For info about running external C programs inside RubenOS, see the README.md file inside the 'external-functions' directory

-Navigate to the version's directory and run 'make help' for a helpful message
+Run 'make help' for a helpful message

 **Testing the OS in QEMU**

-Information valid for v10+

-I develop and test the OS in a Ubuntu VM running in Virtualbox / in WSL.
+I develop and test the OS in WSL.
-Inside either ubuntu or WSL, I run the OS on the QEMU virtual machine.
+Inside WSL, I run the OS on the QEMU virtual machine.

 For your convenience, I wrote makefiles which do all of the compiling and running for you.
-Just navigate to  the "versions" directory and into one of the versioins "vx" and run:
+Just execute:

     make run